We Fall Down We Get Up Trek for Truth

 Moses got in trouble after bringing water out of the rock at Meribah.

-to sanctify me in the eyes of the children of Israel,
+not, to sanctify me in the eyes of the children of Israel, therefore

-people saw that Moses delayed to come down out of the
+1 And when the people saw that Moses delayed to come down

-gathered themselves together unto Aaron, and said unto
+out of the mount, the people gathered themselves together unto Aaron,

-said unto them, Break off the golden earrings, which are
+2 And Aaron said unto them, Break off the golden earrings,

 daughters, and bring them unto me.